Bottle Feeding a Baby Goat

 The sooner you start bottle feeding a kid the faster they will learn to drink although, often you cannot control when to start bottle feeding such as if you purchased a bottle baby or the mother goat died.

-If you have any questions, feel free to contact us!
+If you have any other questions about bottle feeding, feel free to contact us!

 Comments